Length3,5 km

 Enjoy an accessible trail to the charming old port of Bodback.
 Along the trail, you will see Saltkaret, an observation tower, from where gorgeous views open out over the area.
 There you can see the nearby bay and de Geer moraine ridges.
 Märaryggbro also serves as a platform to see fish.
 Especially in the spring, the stream buzzes when thousands of pike, perch and roach come up the stream to spawn in Bodvattnet.
-The total length of the trail back and forth is 3.1 kilometres.
 There are benches for resting along the demanding accessible trail.
 There is an accessible campfire site at the observation tower.
 There are accessible toilets at the starting point and the observation tower.
 There are accessible tables and benches next to the Saltkaret Tower and near the Bodback monument.
 The trail is not accessible during the snowy season, even though the section from the parking area to the observation tower is ploughed.

 - Campfire site